Networking

 othentic.p2p.task_submitted

-This message encodes the details of a submitted task.
-An aggregator publishes this message once a task submission is confirmed onchain.
-Its main use is to signal to other nodes they can clear this task from their memory, but can also be used for monitoring.
+This message contains the details of a submitted task and is published by an Aggregator once the task submission is confirmed on-chain.
+Its primary purpose is to notify other nodes that they can remove this task from their memory, but it can also be used for monitoring purposes.

 othentic.p2p.custom_message